Jokela: School shooting

 anonymous" was posted on the imageboard 4chan.
 It has been stated by the Finnish police that they could not find a connection between Auvinen and "Anonymous".

-It was the second of three school shootings that have occurred in Finland.
+It was the second of four school shootings that have occurred in Finland.
 The previous incident occurred in 1989 at the Raumanmeri school in Rauma, when a 14-year-old fatally shot two fellow students.
 On 23 September 2008, 11 people were killed in the Kauhajoki school shooting.

 Sports

 The following sports clubs are located in Jokela: